Funding a Cook Islands Trust with LLC Interests

 Management flexibility.
 A Cook Islands trust is administered by a foreign trustee who operates from Rarotonga on Cook Islands time and under Cook Islands regulatory requirements.
 Requiring the trustee to manage individual bank accounts, brokerage positions, or real estate holdings directly would be administratively burdensome.
 An LLC solves this by allowing the grantor (or a designated manager) to handle day-to-day operations during normal circumstances while the trust holds the ownership interest.
 If litigation arises, the trust’s duress provisions shift management authority to the trustee.

 When the trust owns the LLC interest rather than the individual, the creditor must first reach through the trust to get to the LLC interest at all.

-Charging order protection varies significantly by state.
-States like Florida, Nevada, Wyoming, and Delaware provide robust charging order exclusivity for multi-member LLCs, meaning the charging order is the creditor’s sole remedy.
+Charging order protection varies by state.
+Some states provide charging-order-exclusive remedies for multi-member LLCs, meaning no other collection remedy is available.
 Other states allow courts broader equitable remedies including foreclosure on the membership interest, appointment of a receiver, or judicial dissolution.

 Single-member LLCs receive weaker protection in many jurisdictions.
-The trust’s ownership of the LLC interest changes the enforcement calculus, though the protective benefit depends on the governing state’s LLC statute and case law.
+The trust’s ownership of the LLC interest changes the enforcement picture, though the protective benefit depends on the governing state’s LLC statute and case law.

 Privacy.
 When real estate is held inside an LLC, public property records show the LLC as the owner, not the trust or the individual.
 The trust’s ownership of the LLC interest is documented in private operating agreement amendments and assignment documents, not in any public filing.